Traditional Braces in Cos Cob & Greenwich

 Metal Braces vs. Ceramic Braces

 Dr. Wong offers both ceramic and metal braces.
 Deciding which is right for you depends on your personal preferences and budget.
-While ceramic braces aren’t quite as discreet as Invisalign, they are much less noticeable than traditional metal braces.
+While ceramic braces aren’t quite as discreet as Invisalign aligners, they are much less noticeable than traditional metal braces.
 The ceramic brackets blend in with the rest of your smile—and unlike the previous generations of ceramic brackets that mom and dad might have had as teens, today’s version is resistant to stains!

 For younger patients who are worried less about standing out for having braces, metal is a great option.
 Bracket size of metal braces is smaller than ceramic braces and therefore more comfortable.
-With Metal Braces, there is an option for a multitude of different colored ties that enhances their attractiveness to young but also adult patients.
+With metal braces, there is an option for a multitude of different colored ties that enhances their attractiveness to young but also adult patients.
 They’re stronger, more durable, and less expensive than ceramic braces and unlike clear aligners, they can’t be removed so they’re always working to move the teeth.

 Frequently Asked Questions About Traditional Braces